aws-samples/aws-modernization-with-47lining/content/3_ModuleThree/32_Search.md

 Congratulations!
 You have completed this lab!

-Great, you have sucessfully authenticated against EDI platform on AWS.
-Now, let's explore Search service.
+Great, you have successfully authenticated against EDI platform on AWS.
+Now, let's explore Dataset service.